Close

 29/09/23 — 03/10/23

-The 2023 annual conference will be held at the Wadden Sea island of Sylt, Germany.
+The 2023 annual conference was held at the Wadden Sea island of Sylt, Germany.

 IWSG is an organisation which is committed to diversity and inclusivity.
 Everyone is welcome to become a member or to join us at our conferences, irrespective of their age, ethnicity, gender, sexuality, nationality and socio-economic status.